 enables students to understand and manage the complexities of our world, and provides them with the skills and attitudes they need in order to take responsible action for the future

-Ensures breadth and depth of knowledge and understanding through the study of eight subject areas
+Ensures breadth and depth of knowledge and understanding through the study of eight subject groups

 requires the study of at least two language to support students in understanding their own culture and that of others

 What to expect from Rogers International School